darwinai/covidnet_ui/README.md

 ```
 docker image -ls
 ```
-NOTE: If pl-covidnet plugin fails to build with version compatibility error, open the file requirements.txt and remove version numbers near tensorflow-estimator and tensorboard.
+NOTE: If the pl-covidnet plugin fails to build with version compatibility error, open the file requirements.txt and remove the version numbers near tensorflow-estimator and tensorboard.

 #### Getting the ChRIS Backend Running